OthelloRhin/FFXIV_HD_Icons/README.md

 Replaces all buff / debuff icons (FFXIV 5.25).

 * **HD Gear Set** :
-Replaces the Gear Set icons with HD and colorful versions (colors corresponding to class / job types)
+Replaces the Gear Set icons with HD and colorful versions (colors corresponding to class / job types).

 * **HD Macro Icons** :
 Replace the macro icons with HD versions of this one.